Flavor structure of the energy-momentum tensor form factors of the proton: Pion mean-field approach

-\textit{Pion mean-field approach.--} Since the $\chi$QSM has already been used for deriving the GFFs~\cite{Goeke:2007fp, Kim:2020nug, Won:2022cyy}, we will mainly present the main results for the GFFs and GIVFFs.
-The detailed formalism and results for the GIVFFs will be found elsewhere.
+Since the $\chi$QSM has already been used for deriving the EMTFFs~\cite{Goeke:2007fp, Kim:2020nug, Won:2022cyy}, we will mainly present the main results for the EMTFFs and GIVFFs within the framework of $\chi$QSM in flavor SU(2) symmetry.
 The $\chi$QSM is characterized by the low-energy QCD effective partition function in Euclidean space~\cite{Diakonov:1985eg, Diakonov:1987ty, Christov:1995vm, Diakonov:2002fq}

 where $\pi^a$ is the pseudo-Nambu-Goldstone boson fields and $S_{\mathrm{eff}}$ denotes the effective chiral action expressed as